 These dens can be made in rocky crevices, heavy vegetation, and small caves.
-An area for denning of kittens has to have sufficient cover and a rich supply of food to enable the young to survive.
+An area for denning kittens has to have sufficient cover and a rich food supply to enable the young to survive.

 Why Has The Cougars Range Declined?

-The cougar, as all animals do, needs enough food to survive, but the decline of their food sources is not the only reason the range of the cougar has declined.
+As all animals do, the cougar needs enough food to survive, but the decline of their food sources is not the only reason the cougar range has declined.

-Cougars have also been directly and indirectly persecuted by humans.
-Hunting and poisoning have been just some of the ways that cougars have been killed by man.
+Humans have directly and indirectly persecuted cougars.
+Hunting and poisoning are ways that man has killed cougars.

-Other, more indirect problems have also led to the decline of the range of the cougar.
-Logging, changes in agriculture, and new human settlements have seen their range be taken away from them, pushing them into newer habitats.
+Other, more indirect problems have also led to the decline of the cougar range.
+Logging, agriculture changes, and new human settlements have taken their range away from them, pushing them into newer habitats.

-Their current range is approximately 50% of their original range, and this can be directly related to our influence on the planet.
+Their current range is approximately 50% of their original range, directly related to our influence on the planet.

 Why Are Cougars Seen Outside Of Their Natural Range?

 Alongside this, many cougars have been kept as pets.
-Sometimes the cougar may escape from their owner, but many times cougars are released when they become either too big or too difficult to keep as pets.
+Sometimes the cougar may escape from their owner, but cougars are often released when they become too big or challenging to keep as pets.

-Other cougars may escape from zoos or local game parks, leading to sightings in areas where they are not normally found.
+Other cougars may escape from zoos or local game parks, leading to sightings in areas where they are generally not found.